What Do Hockey Scouts Look For?

 The Bottom Line

-Now you know the main skills you will need to attract a hockey scout, you’ll need to spend more time practicing.
+Now you know the main skills you will need to attract a hockey scout and spend more time practicing.

-Work on passing and shooting fast, developing your hockey sense, body checks, and your defensive skills.
+Work on passing and shooting fast, developing your hockey sense, body checks, and defensive skills.

 Remember that these skills are nothing without classic athlete qualities, like drive, ambition, and a great work ethic.

-Nevertheless, working on the skills above will give you a better chance of making it in the world of hockey.
+Nevertheless, working on the skills above will give you a better chance of making it in hockey.